appsbysalil/daakia/README.md

 1. After installation, access the Daakia plugin from the toolbar (![DaakiaIcon24](https://github.com/appsbysalil/daakia/assets/34584327/f75731fa-5640-4f19-9022-29b7533492e2)) at the bottom.
 2. Create API requests and organize them into collections for efficient management.
 3. Configure request parameters, headers, and authentication settings as needed.
+4. Use the **Import** and **Export** icons in the main toolbar to load or save Postman collections.

+### Importing and Exporting Postman Collections

+1. Click the **Import** icon in the header to choose a Postman `.json` file.
+2. The imported collection immediately appears in the tree and is stored using the SQLite persistence layer.
+3. Click the **Export** icon to save the selected collection in Postman v2 format.

 ## Feedback and Support: